-Now, after decades of neglect and disrepair, the castle is part of a family again, and its top-to-bottom restoration recently brought it vibrantly back to life.
-You sleep like royalty in rooms adorned with silks and antiques, and wake up in time for a walk with Garvan and Cronan, the two resident Irish wolfhounds.
-Whether you’re taking afternoon tea, sampling wines with the sommelier in a secret passageway, or scheduling a hot stone massage, the staff and the ambience are warm and welcoming.
-Ashford Castle is, once again, a fairytale castle and a majestic gateway to the delights of the Ireland’s fabled west.
+When Arthur Guinness of stout-brewing fame inherited Ashford Castle in 1868, he and his wife Olivia set out to turn the medieval stronghold into a home—and they ended up transforming it into the festive heart of the community.
+They refurbished the oldest part of the castle, planted inviting gardens, and meticulously maintained the surrounding woodlands.
+Now, after more than a decade of neglect, a top-to-bottom restoration has brought the castle vibrantly back to its 19th-century heyday.
+Guests sleep like royalty in rooms adorned with silks and antiques, and wake for a morning walk with Garvan and Cronan, the resident Irish wolfhounds.
+Whether you’re taking afternoon tea or sampling wines with the sommelier in a secret passageway, the staff and the ambience are warm and welcoming.
+Ashford Castle is, once again, a joyous fairytale castle—and a majestic gateway to the delights of the Ireland’s fabled west.

-When you book through National Geographic Unique Lodges of the World, you’ll have an exclusive opportunity to step back in time with a local historian, who will share tales from the long and colorful history of Ashford Castle.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic expedition.
+At Ashford Castle, National Geographic guests can step back in time with a local historian, who will share tales from the long and colorful history of the castle.
 Find out how the influential Guinness family helped preserve this castle, and peruse the original albums of Lady Ardilaun, a treasure trove of Irish history that few have seen.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.